Understanding Cycles Part 1

 Our individual awareness is so complex that every cycle is unique as we are.
 This is part of the reason trying to categorize them will not help us to see or resolve them.
 Again, I am referring here to harmful cycles or repetitive patterns that hold us back.
 Fortunately, cycles do share common mechanisms, sets of traits and ways of coming into being.
 Early rational mind programming establishes a number of them.
 All of us develop flaws in our programming of the rational mind; many of these become interconnected over time.
 Normally their affect is not noticeable and we are unaware of them until we have certain experiences that repeat or our circumstances change.
 This change brings the poorly programmed aspects of our rational minds into play and the issue is exposed.
 This is similar to how a rock at the bottom of a river only causes an eddy in the surface when the water level drops low enough or the current is travelling fast enough.
 If we liken an to an exposed issue then so long as the water level remains high the eddy will be weak and not noticeable and perhaps the underlying issue may not manifest in our lives.

 Some cycles are short in terms of time span lasting from days to a few months at most.
 Shorter-term cycles are often more easily visible by the relative frequency of situations where the issue is exposed.
 An example would be the belief that “bad things always come in threes”, this particular cycle usually is over within a few days though people have attributed events that transpire over many months even years to this myth.
-This attribution does not make it so.
+This attribution does not make it so for "bad things" can be a one off, or come in two or fours and so on.
 There is no doubt that strong thoughts or beliefs about something can influence us.
 Holding on to the thought form can create the belief.
 This alone can sufficiently empower thought form to manifest consequences.

 Fortunately, the above example of a created cycle has a limited number of occurrences.
 Typically, shorter cycles are tuning points, rather than life lessons.
 They are telling us that some aspect of ourselves that needs to be modified or balanced.
 The situation may cycle a few times then fade away or disappear.
 The window of opportunity is not long, and if we do not get the lesson on the first pass, it will repeat itself a few more times.
 Either we get the lesson, or we put it aside.
 It can reappear later in life, if it does it can hit harder than the first time.